 3.2 The Board Certified Entomologist will cooperate in upbuilding the profession by exchanging information with fellow entomologists, and by contributing to the work of technical societies and the technical press, where disclosure of such information does not conflict with the interests of clients and employers.

-3.3 The Board Certified Entomologist will defend the prestige of the profession, and will report to the Entomological Society of America any persons or organizations using the words entomologist, entomology, or derivatives thereof in a manner implying performance or supervision by a Board Certified Entomologist when such is not true.
+3.3 The Board Certified Entomologist will defend the prestige of the profession, and will report to the Entomological Society of America any any misuse or misrepresentation of the terms entomology, entomologist, Certified IPM Technicians, Board Certified Entomologist, Associate Certified Entomologist, Public Health Entomology Certificate, or derivatives thereof.

 OBLIGATIONS TO EMPLOYERS AND CLIENTS